Challenges in Defining “Leadership”

 Taking each of these elements in turn, “inducing” is applying persuasive power to cause someone to do something.
-That persuasive power is implied as psychological power in the definition – as opposed to physical power.
-Having said that, many leaders throughout history have coupled their persuasive psychological power with physical elements.
-Whether discussing Julius Caesar’s leadership or Osama bin Laden within the political realm, there are often military or law enforcement elements that assist with inducing behavior if the power of persuasion fails.
+That persuasive power is implied as psychological power in the definition instead of physical power.
+Many leaders throughout history have coupled their persuasive psychological power with physical elements.
+Whether discussing Julius Caesar’s leadership or Osama bin Laden within the political realm, military or law enforcement elements often assist with inducing behavior if the power of persuasion fails.

 “Act” being part of the definition is a critical component.
 Mere influence without action is impotent leadership.
 The leader is called to drive action by the followers to some tangible result.
 While some of the definitions noted in Watts’ PowerPoint do not include this element, leadership requires action on the part of followers to be effective.
 It is a critical component of the definition.